AthiraThulasi/AthiraThulasi/README.md

 ## Welcome to my GitHub corner!

-I’m a results-driven QA Engineer with over 5 years of experience in manual and automation testing, passionate about delivering high-quality software.
+I’m a results-driven QA Engineer with 5 years of experience in manual and automation testing, passionate about delivering high-quality software.

 ## Current Status